RohanGautam/rohangautam.github.io/content/blog/b_spline_intro/b_spline_intro.md

 This is done via "knot clamping", where the first and last values of a uniform knot vector are just repeated.
 Note again, that only the relative spacing between the knots and not the knot values itself influence the shape of the basis functions.

 If knot values are bought closer, this brings the curve closer to the associated control point.
 If the values are _repeated_, for each repetition, the degree of continuity is reduced for the knot value.
 In this case, repeating the value $k$ more times makes the curve **discontinuous** at the start and the end (going from $C^2 \rightarrow C^1 \rightarrow C^0 \rightarrow \text{discontinuous}$).
-In addition, all the local influence to the spline is attributed to these points, as seen in Fig X.
+In addition, all the local influence to the spline is attributed to these points, as seen in Fig 8.

 ```python
 control_points = np.array([[0, 0], [1, 2], [2, 0], [3, 2], [4, 0], [5, 0], [6, 1]])